REGULAR CANCELLATION POLICY:

 Rates are set based on guidelines published by OSLA (the Ontario Association of Speech Language Pathologists and Audiologists), and vary depending on length of session, location, and/or requested/necessary documentation.
 They also take into account a clinician's training and experience.

 If you have financial constraints or any concerns that voice therapy may not be accessible to you, please do not hesitate to reach out.
-You can email me at email@example.com or fill out the contact form here.
+I can help point you to resources or options that may work better for you.
+You can email me at firstname.lastname@example.org or fill out the contact form here.
 I will do everything I can to help you find a solution that fits within your means.

-Payment is required directly following the completion of service.
-You can pay at the end of your session using Visa, MasterCard, e-transfer to firstname.lastname@example.org, or cash.
+Payment is required directly following the completion of each service.
+You can pay at the end of your session using Visa, MasterCard, or e-transfer to email@example.com.

 Voice therapy is not covered by OHIP, but most supplemental insurance programs offer coverage for speech therapy/speech pathology, which means you can submit your receipts from appointments with me to your insurance for reimbursement.
 You may also want to check to see whether your supplemental insurance company requires a doctor’s referral before you can submit your receipts for reimbursement.If you are a performer with ACTRA or Equity insurance, I can help you navigate your insurance plan and offer options that fit within your coverage.